seanf316/P4-Cinema-Go/README.md

 As a User I want to be able to get in touch with the Developer so that I can enquire about issues/suggestions I may have `

 The footer is placed at the bottom of the page.
-It social media links displayed with icons provided by Font Awesome.
+The social media links are displayed with icons provided by Font Awesome.
 There is also a small portion of text for the Copyright/Disclaimer.
 This is where the user can click on a social media link and reach out to the developer for news and updates.
-A link to the developer's Github repository is provided and displayed using the Font Awesone Github icon.
-These icons have aria-labels added to ensure users with assistive screen reading technology know what the purpose of the links are for.
-They also open in new tabs as they lead users away from the site.
+A link to the developer's Github repository is provided and displayed using the Font Awesome Github icon.
+These icons have aria labels added to ensure users with assistive screen reading technology know the purpose of the links.
+They also open new tabs as they lead users away from the site.

 ![Footer Desktop](/docs/readme_screenshots/desktop_footer.webp)

 **Homepage**

-There are two variations of the Home page that changes based off User login/registration.
+There are two variations of the Home page that change based on User login/registration.
 Users that have not signed up will be met with a welcome message and some information about the site.
-Details of features available to registered Users are shown and a Sign Up button is provided.
+Details of features available to registered Users are shown and a Sign-Up button is provided.
 The site Hero image (Lego Movie) is also provided.

 Users that have registered and logged in will be met with a similar layout but this time there will be buttons linking the user to various Movie features to get started.